sensu/sensu-docs/content/sensu-go/6.3/observability-pipeline/observe-schedule/rule-templates.md

 For more information, see [Get started with commercial features][4].

 Rule templates are resources that Sensu applies to business service [components][3].
-The rules define the conditions under which Sensu will consider a component online, degraded, or offline.
+The rules define the conditions under which Sensu will consider a service component online, degraded, or offline.
-Rules apply to aggregate data derived from a component’s selection of Sensu Go events.
+Rules apply to aggregate data derived from a service component’s selection of Sensu Go events.

 In rule templates, you configure the conditions for creating an event with an ECMAScript 5 (JavaScript) expression.
-When you add rule templates by reference in your component definitions, Sensu evaluate events according to the monitoring rules you configure in the rule template.
+When you add rule templates by reference in your service component definitions, Sensu evaluate events according to the monitoring rules you configure in the rule template.
-Monitoring rules create events when one or more thresholds are exceeded; for example, a threshold might be fewer than 70% of a component's selected events have a check status of OK.
+Monitoring rules create events when one or more thresholds are exceeded; for example, a threshold might be fewer than 70% of a service component's selected events have a check status of OK.

 Components can reference more than one rule template.
 Sensu evaluates each rule separately, and each rule produces its own event as output.